StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/SpeziLLMOpenAI.md

 ### Usage

-The code example below showcases the interaction with the ``LLMOpenAI`` through the the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner).
+The code example below showcases the interaction with the ``LLMOpenAI`` through the the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner), which is injected into the SwiftUI `Environment` via the `Configuration` shown above.
 Based on a `String` prompt, the `LLMGenerationTask/generate(prompt:)` method returns an `AsyncThrowingStream` which yields the inferred characters until the generation has completed.

+The ``LLMOpenAI`` contains the ``LLMOpenAI/context`` property which holds the entire history of the model interactions.
+This includes the system prompt, user input, but also assistant responses.
+Ensure the property always contains all necessary information, as the ``LLMOpenAI/generate(continuation:)`` function executes the inference based on the ``LLMOpenAI/context``

 > Tip: The model can be queried via the `LLMGenerationTask/generate()` and `LLMGenerationTask/generate(prompt:)` calls (returned from wrapping the ``LLMOpenAI`` in the `LLMRunner` from the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) target).
     The first method takes no input prompt at all but uses the current context of the model (so `LLM/context`) to query the model.